 - Firewall: Second Life uses a "port" that is different from Web browsers and may need to be unblocked by your network administrator; See this Second Life knowledgebase article.

-- Graphics Card: (specifically for Second Life): For students who plan on using Second Life during their MLIS degree program (for instance, if you're taking a class that requires the use of Second Life, or have a personal or professional interest in virtual worlds), then you will need to make sure that your graphics card meets the minimum requirements for Second Life.
+- Graphics Card: (specifically for Second Life): For students who plan on using Second Life during their degree program (for instance, if you're taking a class that requires the use of Second Life, or have a personal or professional interest in virtual worlds), then you will need to make sure that your graphics card meets the minimum requirements for Second Life.
 IMPORTANT NOTE: Second Life is not mandatory.
 All classes that use Second Life are elective.
 You only need to worry about the Second Life graphics requirements if you plan on taking a course that specifically requires the use of Second Life, or if you have a personal or professional interest in virtual worlds and plan on accessing Second Life to further those interests.

 Checking Your Graphics Card

 For Windows users there are two methods for displaying the graphics card:

 - Use your mouse to right click on your desktop and choose "Properties" from the tab that pops up.

 - Click on the "Settings" tab.
 The graphics card will be displayed in the display field.
 OR: